 Palazzo dei Normanni

 Far more than just a touch of history offers the famous Palazzo dei Normanni, also known as the Palazzo Reale.
 The oldest parts of the complex are of Phoenician-Carthaginian origin from 800 BC!
-After the Norman conquest of Sicily, Roger II built this residence in 1130 AD and made it his seat of government.
+After the Norman conquest of Sicily, Roger II built this residence in 1130 AD.
+In fact, he made it his seat of government.

 In the 16th century, the viceroys of Sicily rebuilt the old Norman palace and moved their headquarters there.
 During this reconstruction, three of the four towers were demolished.
 The east wing received a new facade as well as an inner courtyard in the Renaissance style.
 Ever since Sicily was annexed to Italy, the palace housed state authorities and military command posts.
 It has been the seat of the Sicilian Parliament since 1947.